Image via the City of Quincy election results

 In the eight person race to cut down to six candidates to compete for three at Large council seats in November’s general election, the two newcomers who were expected by Quincy Quarry News to fall by the wayside care of the primary election did so.

-And as for surprises, the former at Large Councillor running for a return to a councillor topped the field as well as by a fair margin over the usual at Large top vote-getter and who dreams of someday being the next mayor who instead finished second in spite of littering Quincy with his campaign yard signs.
+And as for surprises in this primary election, one was how a former at Large Councillor running to return to the city council topped the field as well as by a fair margin over the usual at Large top vote-getter.who instead finished second in spite of or perhaps because of his yet again littering Quincy with campaign signs.

-The bigger surprise was that the first time female Asian candidate come in fourth with solidly respectable numbers.
+Even so, perhaps the bigger surprise of the at Large primary was that the first time female Asian candidate come in fourth given a solidly respectable votes received.

-So respectable was her vote total that if she can maintain her momentum she could conceivably overtake the incumbent third place finisher.
+So respectable was her vote total that if she can maintain her momentum she could conceivably overtake the incumbent third place finisher and so take his seat on the city council come the start of 2026.

 And as for the only other primary, while the Ward 6 incumbent topped the field, it was barely by 2% over the second place finisher who received 35% of the vote.with two other contenders splinting the remaining 28% of the votes cast in a race that saw a 60% greater turnout than was the case for the at Large council seats race.

-In short, the narrow margin lead by the incumbent does not bode well for him come the November’s general election.
+Needless to stay, such an outsized turnout does not bode well for the incumbent, not to mention that his narrow margin lead by an incumbent further does not bode well for him come the November’s general election.

-Then again, this always a silver-lining: as longtime local figure Atherton Hough noted in an earlier Quincy Quarry News story on the primary earlier this week, the post office is always looking for holiday help.
+Then again, there is always a silver-lining as longtime local figure Atherton Hough noted in an earlier Quincy Quarry News story on the primary earlier this week, the post office is always looking for holiday help.